Bone Tomahawk: Plot

-Hunt and Chicory find Samantha and Nick in a different cell and learn the Troglodytes have already killed and eaten Purvis.
-The group later witness Nick stripped, brutally scalped, bisected alive, and then consumed.
-Hunt tricks several Troglodytes into drinking liquor laced with opium tincture, with one dying while another becomes unconscious.
-Arthur follows the men's trail and discovers the valley.
+Hunt and Chicory are imprisoned near Samantha and Nick.
+She explains the Troglodytes have already killed and eaten Purvis.
+The group witnesses Nick stripped, brutally scalped, bisected alive, and then consumed.
+Hunt tricks several Troglodytes into drinking from his liquor flask which has been laced with opium tincture.
+The troglodytes throw the flask into a campfire; one dies while another becomes unconscious.
+Samantha estimates there are seven remaining male Troglodytes.

+Arthur follows his rescue party's trail into the valley.
 He kills two Troglodytes and discovers they use an animal bone in their windpipes as a whistle.
 He blows on it, luring another Troglodyte, then kills him.

 In the cave, the Troglodyte leader grows angry at the poisoning.
-The Troglodytes cut open Hunt's abdomen, shove the heated opium flask into the wound, and shoot him.
-Arthur arrives, killing the leader, and frees Samantha and Chicory.
-A mortally wounded Hunt stays behind with a rifle, promising to kill any surviving Troglodytes when they return, to prevent them from terrorizing Bright Hope.
+The Troglodytes cut open Hunt's abdomen, shove the now heated opium flask into the wound, and shoot him.
+Arthur arrives and aids Hunt in killing the leader.
+He frees Samantha and Chicory.
+A mortally wounded Hunt stays behind with a rifle, promising to kill the remaining three Troglodyte males when they return, to prevent them from terrorizing Bright Hope.
 As the three leave the cave, they see two pregnant Troglodyte women, who have had all their limbs amputated and stakes driven into their eyes to blind them.
 After the party is at a distance from the valley, Arthur blows on the Troglodyte whistle, with no response.
-They then hear three gunshots.
+Later, they hear three gunshots in the distance.